 Aging skin: Grandury loves acai oil, which is loaded with antioxidants and vitamins.

-Sensitive skin: O’Brien recommends using a high-quality, single ingredient oil and doing a patch test before incorporating it into your skincare routine.
+Sensitive skin: O’Brien recommends using a high-quality, single ingredient oil (squalane is a good option) and doing a patch test before incorporating it into your skincare routine.
 “Many people with sensitive skin find natural face oils easier for their skin to tolerate,” she explains.

 Not sure what your skin type is or what oil to choose?
 Berto suggests talking to your dermatologist or aesthetician to make sure your skin can handle an oil.
 “Just because something seems amazing does not mean it’s great for everyone,” she warns.